-Children’s Hearings Scotland works to a set of National Standards and we make sure that our Vision, Purpose and Values are visible in everything that we do.
-You can read more in our Business and Corporate Parenting Plan 2020-2021 and Corporate Plan 2020-2023.
+Children’s Hearings Scotland works to a set of National Standards and we make sure that our vision, purpose and values are visible in everything that we do.
+You can read more about our plans for our work in our Business and Corporate Parenting Plan 2020-2021 and Corporate Plan 2020-2023.

 Our vision is of a forward looking and evolving children’s hearings system, working as a community to ensure infants, children and young people are cared for, protected and their views are heard, respected and valued.

 Our purpose is to equip our volunteer community to engage positively with infants, children, young people and families; ensuring children are loved, cared for, respected and feel part of decisions taken to improve their lives.

 Challenging : Not being complacent, but questioning ourselves and others to help us improve.

 Child Centered : Making sure everything we do is in the best interests of children and young people.